Why Do I Still Love Her Getting Past An Ex

 Again, no two situations are the same.
 One person may feel hit particularly hard by a breakup for entirely different reasons than another person or still love that person.
 But there are plenty of common reasons why it can be particularly difficult to move on in the wake of a devastating breakup.

 Loneliness is one of the major factors of pining for your ex.
-Depending on the amount of time passed, pining for someone else can lead to a serious feeling of loneliness.
+Depending on the time passed, pining for someone else can lead to a serious feeling of loneliness.
 Instead of focusing on things that you enjoy, spending time with friends, or getting back out there, all your focus is directed towards something that will not reward you.

 Technology also makes it vastly difficult to get over an ex.
 Before the advent and popularity of technology, you might have to worry about running into an ex, but that would be the end of it.
 But with social media, it is possible to see your ex everywhere you look.

 Social media has made it possible to see what a person is doing everywhere they go.
-Instagram allows you to see photos and videos featuring the ex (including if they have found someone else to fall in love with), Twitter lets you know what they are thinking, and Facebook is an old school combination of the two.
+Instagram allows you to see photos and videos featuring the ex (including if they have found someone else to fall in love with), Twitter lets you know what they are thinking, and Facebook is an old-school combination of the two.

 One of the major struggles of getting over an ex is because there is no distance from them.
 Seeing what they are doing – and who they are spending time with – can only exacerbate the feeling of desire for them.
 And that does no good for getting rid of those wanting feelings.